Determination of the market exit direction from flats and triangles

 In this article we will talk about an equally important option of using the indicator that is determining the most likely direction of market exit from flats and triangles.

-Use of COT indicator in sideways trends
+Use of net position in sideways trends

 CFTC reports contain information that allows you to efficiently determine the most likely direction of market exit from flats and converging price formations.